Post-Disaster Annotated Bibliography

 Lindell, Michael K., Zhenghong Tang, Carla S. Prater, et al. 2008.
 "Measuring Tsunami Planning Capacity on the U.S. Pacific Coast."
 Natural Hazards Review 9(2).

 Focusing on tsunamis and their potential for forming in a variety of locations, the authors report that with effective hazard management plans, a tsunami's effects can be minimized.
 Many states currently have mandates for hurricanes or tornadoes; the states on the Pacific Coast need a planning framework and/or mandate for tsunamis.
 Forty-three coastal counties were considered as case studies where local plan quality was measured.
 The average score given to these communities was weak: 12.25 out of 50 points.

 Frew, Suzanne, Laurie Johnson, and Laura Samant.
 2005.
 Planning for the Unexpected.
-APA Planning Advisory Service Report no. 531.
+Planning Advisory Service Report no. 531.
 Chicago: American Planning Association.

 A report funded by the Public Entity Risk Institute, this brings together the topics of environmental, capital, economic, social, and institutional risks.
 Using case studies from California, Florida, Maryland, and Minnesota, the authors give their risk management framework as a toolkit for evaluating your own hazard mitigation plan.
 A large part of this work is also dedicated to land-use planning and decision making.